bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     - Added token management URLs.

-    - Added separate grant continuation URL to use continuation handle with.
+    - Added separate continuation URL to use continuation handle with.

     - Added RS-focused functionality section.

     - Added notion of extending a grant request based on a previous grant.

+    - Simplified returned handle structures.

 - -08